-Linda originally met Bill Daniels when he hired her company, The Financial Consortium, to help overcome the unprecedented operational, legal, and regulatory challenges of launching Young Americans Bank, his bank for kids.
-By the time of the bank's grand opening in August of 1987, Linda had accepted Bill's offer to become its president and CEO.
-Since the organization opened in 1987, Young Americans has reached nearly half a million young people.
+Linda Childears joined the Daniels Fund in July 2005.
+Bill Daniels appointed her a trustee of his estate and named her to the original Daniels Fund Board of Directors.
+Linda implements the Board's strategic direction and leads all programs and operations of the Daniels Fund.
+Her leadership reflects her strong dedication to honoring Bill Daniels' philanthropic intent.
+Linda met Bill Daniels when he hired her company, The Financial Consortium, to help overcome the unprecedented operational, legal, and regulatory challenges of opening Young Americans Bank, his bank for kids.
+By the time of the bank's grand opening in August 1987, Linda had accepted Bill's offer to become its President & CEO.

-Prior to Young Americans, Linda spent several years in "adult" banking.
-She served as president of Equitable Bank of Littleton, and vice president of First National Bancorporation.
-She also served the industry as a board member of Colorado Bankers Association, Graduate School of Banking at Colorado, Colorado Student Loan Program, and as chairman of the American Bankers Association Education Foundation.
+Prior to Young Americans, Linda spent several years in "adult" banking as President of Equitable Bank of Littleton and Vice President of First National Bancorporation.
+She served as a board member of Colorado Bankers Association, Graduate School of Banking at Colorado, and Colorado Student Loan Program, and was Chairman of the American Bankers Association Education Foundation.

-Linda is active in the Denver community.
-She currently serves on the boards of Cheyenne Capital Fund, Denver Metro Chamber of Commerce, Colorado Association of Funders, Mountain States Employers Council, and Conference of Southwest Foundations.
-She is a member of the Colorado Ethics in Business Alliance Leadership Council and Mayor Hancock’s Denver Education Compact.
-She is past chairman of National Assembly, National Camp Fire, and the Cherry Creek Arts Festival.
-Past board positions include Alliance for Choice in Education, Cherry Creek Business Improvement District, CollegeInvest, Colorado Meth Project, Daniels College of Business, Denver Metro Chamber Leadership Foundation, Denver Public Schools Foundation, DU Bridge Project, Foundation for Teaching Economics, Johnson & Wales University, Junior Achievement, Mile High United Way, National Foundation of Dentistry for the Handicapped, OpenWorld Learning, and Young Americans Bank and Center for Financial Education.
+Linda is past Chairman of National Assembly, National Camp Fire, and Cherry Creek Arts Festival.
+Past board positions include Alliance for Choice in Education, American Red Cross—Mile High Chapter, Cherry Creek Business Improvement District, Cheyenne Capital Fund, CollegeInvest, Colorado Association of Funders, Colorado Meth Project, Daniels College of Business, Dental Lifeline Network, Denver Metro Chamber Leadership Foundation, Denver Public Schools Foundation, DU Bridge Project, Foundation for Teaching Economics, Johnson & Wales University—President's Advisory Board, Junior Achievement, Mile High United Way, OpenWorld Learning, and Young Americans Bank and Center for Financial Education.

-Linda was awarded an Honorary Doctorate of Business Administration in Financial Services Management from Johnson & Wales University in July 2010, and was named National Philanthropy Day's Outstanding Professional in Philanthropy in 2010.
-Other honors include Colorado Bankers Association Banker of Distinction, Girl Scouts of Colorado Woman of Distinction, the Athena Award in 1998, and Honorary Lifetime Membership in Camp Fire.
+In September 2016, Linda received the Del Hock Lifetime Achievement Award from the Denver Metro Chamber of Commerce.
+The Colorado Women's Chamber of Commerce named Linda one of its 25 Most Powerful Women in 2014.
+She was National Philanthropy Day's Outstanding Professional in Philanthropy in 2010, and City Year Denver's 2015 Red Jacket Honoree.
+Other honors include Warren Village Philanthropic Leader Honoree, Colorado Bankers Association Banker of Distinction, Girl Scouts of Colorado Woman of Distinction, the Athena Award in 1998, and Honorary Lifetime Membership in Camp Fire.